Three Witnesses: Testimony and early role in the movement

-On June 28, 1829, Joseph Smith, Oliver Cowdery, David Whitmer, and Martin Harris went into the woods near the home of Peter Whitmer Sr. and prayed to receive a vision of the golden plates.
+On June 28, 1829, Joseph Smith and the three men went into the woods near the home of Peter Whitmer Sr. and prayed to receive a vision of the golden plates.
 After some time, Harris left the other three men, believing his presence had prevented the vision from occurring.
 The remaining three again knelt and said they soon saw a light in the air overhead and an angel holding the golden plates.
-Smith retrieved Harris, and after praying at some length with him, Harris too said he saw the vision.
+Smith then went after Harris, and after praying at some length with him, Harris said he also saw the vision.

 The three men provided a single written statement titled "Testimony of Three Witnesses", published at the end of the first edition of the Book of Mormon: